Upcoming changes to the Regulation of Cooling Towers and Water Cooling Systems

 What is Council’s Role in Legionella Monitoring?

-The system will be inspected annually by a Council Officer to ensure compliance with the Public Health Act 2010 and Public Health (Microbial Control) Regulation 2000.
+The system will be inspected annually by a Council Officer to ensure compliance with the Public Health Act 2010 and Public Health Regulation 2012.

 What does a Council inspection involve?